SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - 03.12.2024 - Updated the part about LLM text generation.
                I have made some mistakes there, so i've updated my knowledge and the post.
                Thanks /r/AbaGuy17, /r/Oscylator and others for pointing stuff up.
+- 10.12.2024 - Updated the back-end part, added info about CPU optimizations.